Skip to main content

 For examples of custom packages, explore the OnionIoT/OpenWRT-Packages Github repo.
 This repository contains the package source for the custom packages created by Onion.
 Feel free to use these packages as references of how a working package looks and works, or as a starting point for the creation of new custom packages.

-For more information - including more details about packages in general, a reference for Package Makefile syntax, and details on edge cases - see the OpenWRT documentation on packages.
+For more information - including more details about packages, a reference for Package Makefile syntax, and details on edge cases - see the OpenWRT documentation on packages.